-- Knight Templar: The Kobukan Dojo.
+- Knight Templar: The Kobukan Dojo, their leader especially.
 At least one member is just itching to administer justice.

 - Mask Power: Asuka the masked street performer who apparently befriended the ronins, starting with Ootori.
 The mask hides the fact that he's blind.

 - Mundane Made Awesome: Chiyokichi's "nana herbs".
-They're not much more than weeds, but Chiyokichi's enthusiasm makes them powerful.
+They're not much more than weeds, but Chiyokichi's enthusiasm makes them powerful anti-inflamatory drugs.

 - Perfectly Arranged Marriage: Gosuke and Shino, arranged by Settsu.